-Oil Pressure Warning Horn
+Oil Pressure Warning Light/Horn

-The oil pressure warning horn indicates that engine oil pressure is below the safe operating level [below 3 to 5 PSI (21 to 34 kPa)].
-This horn will come on when the ignition is turned ON, but should go off after the engine is started.
-If the horn fails to come on when the ignition switch is turned ON, it could indicate a faulty horn.
-If the horn comes on during engine operation, stop the engine immediately and correct the source of the problem before further engine operation.
+The oil pressure warning light and horn indicate that engine oil pressure is below the safe operating level [below 3 to 5 PSI (21 to 34 kPa)].
+This light (and warning horn) will come on when the ignition is turned ON, but should go off after the engine is started.
+If the light fails to come on when the ignition switch is turned ON, it could indicate a burned out bulb.
+If the light comes on during engine operation, stop the engine immediately and correct the source of the problem before further engine operation.

-IMPORTANT: Continued operation of the engine with oil pressure warning horn sounding MAY cause severe engine damage (if a low oil pressure condition exists).
+IMPORTANT: Continued operation of the engine with an illuminated oil pressure warning light MAY cause severe engine damage (if a low oil pressure condition exists).